ibexa/documentation-developer/docs/administration/configuration/configuration.md

 Other configuration is provided in respective files, for example, `config/packages/ibexa_admin_ui.yaml`, `config/packages/ibexa_http_cache.yaml`.

-Configuration can be made environment-specific using separate folders for each environment.
+You can make configuration environment-specific by using separate folders for each environment.
 These files contain additional settings and point to the general (not environment-specific) configuration that is applied in other cases.

 !!! note "New configuration files"